 - Reuse.
 You can easily reuse gift bags, tissue paper, ribbons, and bows instead of buying new ones.

 - Use newspaper to wrap presents.
-For those you know don’t care, wrap their gifts in newspaper instead of wrapping paper.
+For those you know won’t care, wrap their gifts in newspaper instead of wrapping paper.
 For me, it’s a joke with my dad.
 Both my gifts to him and his gifts to me are often wrapped in newspaper.
 It ends up in the trash anyway, and we’re both ok with that!

 - Make a handmade card.
 Instead of buying another greeting card, write your own message.
 If you have kids, ask them to help color and design it with you.
-Not only will your card stand out among all the other store-bought cards, it will probably be more meaningful.
+Not only will your card stand out among all the other store-bought cards, but it will also probably be more meaningful.

-9 Ways to Be a Money Saver While Shopping
+9 Ways To Be Frugal While Shopping

 - Buy used.
 With all the places to buy and sell stuff online and in person these days, there isn’t much you can’t buy used.
 Check Facebook buy & sell groups, Craigslist, eBay, consignment stores, thrift stores, or even your friends and family to see what they are selling.
 From furniture to clothes and baby gear, buying used can save you a load of dough.